Trusts: Basic Principals of Living Trusts

 Applicable Law

-While trusts can be used flexibly with many variations, especially in real estate transactions and investing, there are certain basic legal principles that do not change:
+While trusts can be used flexibly with many variations, especially in real estate transactions and investing, certain basic terminology does not change:

 (1) The trustor (sometimes called the settlor or grantor) is the person or entity who transfers property into the trust.